Computational Fluid Dynamics.

 Quartus has experience in various applications of CFD, including for aerodynamics, propulsion, thermal analysis, and multi-phase dynamics.
 STAR-CCM+ is the software primarily used at Quartus for CFD problems, but other commercial and in-house codes have been used.

-- Modeling pressure distributions, skin friction, turbulent transitions, separation locations and other complex phenomenon
+- Modeling both steady and transient pressure distributions, skin friction, turbulent transitions, separation locations and other complex phenomenon

 - Using lightweight models that solve quickly

 - Adaptive solution based meshes for applications such as shock capturing

 - Propulsion systems are included with momentum source, blade element, or rotating reference system methods